elkuku/g11n/readme.md

 1. Create a composer project
 1. Add the library
 1. Create a `/test.php` file at the root of your repository (for demo purpose)
-1. Create the directories `/languageDir/testExtension/g11n/de-DE`
+1. Create the directories `/someDir/someExtension/g11n/de-DE`
-1. Create a language file `de-DE.testExtension.po` (see screen shot)
+1. Create a language file `de-DE.someExtension.po` (see screen shot)
 1. Create a `/cache` directory

 ![files-1](https://user-images.githubusercontent.com/33978/41871475-aa2367a2-7884-11e8-8771-4cb5ae0e150f.png)